BondMason Closure – My Thoughts

-Peer to peer lending can be very time consuming.
-To overcome this problem, Bondmason created a true set-and-forget platform.
+Peer to peer lending can be very time-consuming.
+To overcome this problem, BondMason created a true set-and-forget platform.
 Many lenders yearn for investment platforms where they can passively invest money and receive interest payments while they eat Monster Munch and watch Emmerdale Farm.
 Of course there are downsides to passive investing convenience, one of these being lower return rates.

-Director And Staff Experienced In Financial Sector
+Director And Staff Highly Experienced In The Financial Sector